-All winners will be recognized and first place finishers will be mailed their award after the race.
+Winners will be recognized and first place finishers will receive free entry into the following year’s race!
 Chip time, not gun time, will determine age group awards.
-Please seed yourself in the appropriate corrals.

 Please plan for all types of weather on Race Day.
 You should prepare for changes in the weather during the race as well as be properly equipped for post-race recovery.
-Consider checking warm and waterproof gear at Gear Check to be used later, or ask someone from your support crew to bring warm clothing to the Finish Line.
-Please note that Finish Line blankets will not be provided; while we hope for sunshine, we encourage you to plan in advance for our Westcoast weather.
+Consider checking warm gear at Gear Check to be used after racing, or ask someone from your support crew to bring warm clothing to the Finish Line.
+Please note that Finish Line blankets will not be provided.
+While we hope for sunshine, we encourage you to plan in advance for our Westcoast weather.
 To view race day notices and expected event conditions, click here.

 Meet John Stanton on the day before the Marathon for a fun run that will stretch your legs and relax you before your big race!

-The Legacy Runners Club recognizes runners who have participated in and completed the Vancouver Marathon, Half Marathon or 8KM event multiple times since the inaugural dates in 1972, 1989, and 2008 respectively.
-Legacy runners receive all the same great perks as Platinum package runners with priority package pick up, Hospitality tent access at Start and Finish Line, plus their own special 15, 20 and 25 years Legacy Club Runners Bib.
-You can find more details and a list of the Legacy Runners here
+The Legacy Runners Club recognizes runners who have participated in and completed the Vancouver Marathon, Half Marathon or 8KM event multiple times since their inaugural dates of 1972, 1989, and 2008, respectively.
+Legacy runners of 15, 20, and 25 or more years, receive special perks as recognition for their dedication and amazing accomplishments.
+Find more details and a list of the Legacy Runners on the runvan.org website.

 If you or someone you know lives along the Marathon course, or if you are traveling to and from Vancouver for the event, please be aware that extensive street closures will take place on Race Day.
 Further, “No Parking” zones along the course will be enforced in the early morning hours on Race Day.